pleyad/ABCD-ACL2021/README.md

 ### CoreNLP

 This will install CoreNLP inside this directory and set the environment variables used later.
-Approximately bash GB will be used by CoreNLP.
 If you already have CoreNLP on your system, you might need to adjust some paths in the preprocessing shell script.

 ```bash